coralproject/coralproject-site-2016/research.md

-If you have ideas of what else we can do with you, [please get in touch.](/contact.html)
+If you have ideas for how we can work together on future research, [please get in touch.](/contact.html)